Make the most of your visit

 This austere building, the most complete workhouse in existence, was pivotal in the development of our national health and welfare system.
-For decades it was where the poorest in society had to work in return for food, shelter and medical care.
-Today, we invite you to explore its atmospheric interiors, dank cellars and enclosed work yards while reflecting on its contemporary relevance through a programme of creative activities.
+For decades it was where the poorest in society had to work and received food, shelter and medical care.
+Today, we invite you to explore the atmospheric Workhouse building and the kitchen garden, whilst reflecting on its contemporary relevance through a programme of creative activities.

 Please be aware The Workhouse has been closed for the winter.
 We re-open for the new season on Saturday 8 February 2020.

 After being welcomed at the Visitor Reception Building and collecting your site map, you can start your workhouse journey down the Pauper’s Path.
 Before the house opens, why not join the volunteer-led welcome tour at 11am (numbers limited, non-bookable.)
 This guided tour explores some of the outside areas not usually seen by the public and is an insightful behind the scenes experience which recalls the history of the surrounding buildings.

 We also offer Becher walks on selective dates.
 This walking tour of Southwell is one of our Workhouse Live experiences and is guided by Reverend Becher who founded The Workhouse.
 See our What’s on page for more details.

 When the house opens at 12noon, begin at the Visitor hub where you will be able to watch an introductory video and collect a digital device.
 These devices are triggered when held over specific objects within The Workhouse and tell the story of how past inmates were treated.
 You can then explore the main Workhouse building, chat to room guide and learn about those who lived and worked here.
 You will also be able to visit the newly restored infirmary, Firbeck House.

 With our changing seasonal programming, each time you visit The Workhouse, a different experience awaits you.
 There is plenty to see and do for all ages this half term and with the newly conserved Firbeck Infirmary there's no better time to visit.